 - 4. Use positive reinforcement: Autistic children respond well to positive reinforcement, such as praise, rewards, and incentives.
 Use these to encourage good behaviour, effort, and progress.
 Avoid negative reinforcement, such as punishment, which can be counterproductive and cause distress.

 - 5. Be patient and flexible: Autistic children may take longer to learn or process information and may need breaks or accommodations to help them stay focused and engaged.
-Be patient and flexible, and adjust your teaching style to meet their individual needs.
+Be patient and flexible, and adjust your teaching style to meet their needs.

 Is there a cure for autism?